from £99 /night help Price for guests, Nights

 Perfect for couples who appreciate the finer things in life.
 This Visit England accredited 5star barn will delight you for your stay or indeed is a great present for family/friends who appreciate the best too!
-Willows Barn is a totally private self catering cottage with no other cottages in the grounds so guests are guaranteed a totally private break.
-To see what our guests have said over the past 4 years please find our website address at the bottom of this text.
+Willows Barn is a totally private, self catering cottage, set in its own hedged half-acre of garden within the grounds of the owners farmhouse.
+A three night stay is the minimum break at Willows Barn.

 |Size||Sleeps up to 2, 1 bedrooms|